thatcherfreeman/utility-dctls/README.md

 ### Bleach Bypass DCTL
 Applies a beach bypass look to the image.
 Expects a Linear image.
 Uses a custom Overlay implementation designed for Linear images.

+The underlying implementation was completely replaced on May 11, 2024 for improved continuity.
+You can download the previous version [here](https://github.com/thatcherfreeman/utility-dctls/blob/5e8f7adeba60c4697f35508079012f3f7becb285/Effects/Bleach%20Bypass.dctl).

 #### DCTL Parameters
 **Saturation**: Indicates how saturated or desaturated the result should be.